 An extreme case of this could be traced back all the way to the Commodore 64 era.
 Back then it was so easy to program a game that even a child could do it.
 It's already true that most kids already sold their patent rights for the games they make at around 10£ to corporations, but corporations went far enough to bind kids to contracts in which kids will work for the company 7 days out of 7, with lots of games to make in a single day in which they earned very few money.
 Yet some parents actually allowed their kid to sign such a contract.

-Pretty much any game in which the graphical art style is anything other then realistic will get mistaken for being for kids by some people.
+Pretty much any game in which the graphical art style is anything other than realistic will get mistaken for being for kids by some people.
 The most common being games with cartoon or anime style designs and overall looks.
 This is also a common thing with parents.
 Parents tend to assume that just because a game has colorful anime or cartoon graphics, that it was made for kids and is suitable for their children to play.
 This leads to children often playing games they really shouldn't be playing.

 Portal.
 The concept of a puzzle game with quirky humor, cake, and a metal box with a pink heart on it may sound kid friendly at first, up until the part where you learn that the psychotic AI nerve-gassed every living creature in the facility, on Take Your Daughter To Work day.